Lugs & Connectors

 Axis can provide a range of services to help clients design and install a TNS earthing system, including:

-2. Hardware Supply: Axis Electricals can also provide the hardware and materials needed to design and install a TNS earthing system.
-This may include earthing electrodes, such as copper plates, rods, or pipes, as well as earthing conductors, protective conductors, bonding conductors, and other components.
+2. Hardware Supply: Axis Electricals supplies the hardware and materials needed for the TNS earthing system.
+This may include earthing electrodes, such as copper plates, rods, or pipes.
+They also supply earthing conductors, protective conductors, bonding conductors, and other components.

-3. Installation services: Axis Electricals can provide professional installation services to help clients install their TNS earthing system.
-This may include installing the earthing electrodes, connecting the earthing conductors, and installing any protective devices, such as circuit breakers or fuses.
+3. Installation services: Axis Electricals offers professional installation services.
+They help clients install their TNS earthing system.
+This may include installing earthing electrodes, connecting earthing conductors, and installing protective devices, such as circuit breakers or fuses.

-4. Testing and verification services: Axis Electricals can provide testing and verification services to ensure that the TNCS earthing system is installed correctly and is functioning properly.
-This may include using specialised test equipment to measure the performance of the earthing system and identifying any issues that need to be corrected.
+4. Testing and verification services: Axis Electricals provides testing and verification services.
+These services ensure that the TNCS earthing system is correctly installed.
+They also ensure that it functions properly.
+This may include using specialized test equipment.
+The equipment measures the performance of the earthing system.
+It also helps identify any issues that need correction.

 By providing both the hardware and the services needed to install the earthing system, Axis offers a complete solution to clients looking to design and install a TNS earthing system.